polya-xue/Go-AI-player-with-checerboard/README.md

 # Go-AI-player-with-checerboard
-Coding in JavaScript using machine learning algorithm to design a Go checkerboard and play Go as an AI player.
+Coding in JavaScript using machine learning algorithm to design a Go checkerboard and play Go as an AI player.

 running: run index.html